Franklin0770/megaenvironment/README.md

 ## What it can do
 #### You can:
 - Assemble files and produce a ROM output in various ways;
-- Some basic versioning, useful for producing multiple builds and be able to distinguish between them;
+- Make use of some basic versioning, useful for producing multiple builds and be able to distinguish between them;
-- Shortcuts to manage and organise your project folder;
+- Gain speedy productivity from shortcuts to manage and organise your project folder;
-- Speaking of versioning and file management, you can also backup your project quickly;
+- Backup your project quickly, too;
 - Run ROMs with mostly Windows emulators (you need to set a system variable for this!);
 - Utilise nearly every option available of the assembler, using the UI-friendly settings screen of VS Code;
 - Avoid to include build tools or such, the extension downloads the necessary files to compile;